-1/4: Inspector Goole - Character Notes
+1/4: Inspector Goole Character Notes

-The Inspector is in his fifties, dressed in a plain dark suit.
-He initially seems to be an ordinary Brumley police inspector, but (as his name suggests) comes to seem something more ominous, perhaps even supernatural.
-J. B. Priestly writes The Inspector "need not be a big man, but he creates at once an impression of massiveness, solidity and purposefulness."
-The precise nature of his character is left ambiguous by Priestly, and it can be interpreted in various ways.
+Therefore, he initially seems to be an ordinary Brumley police inspector yet he is eventually something more ominous, perhaps even supernatural.
+JB Priestly writes that The Inspector "need not be a big man, but he creates at once an impression of massiveness, solidity and purposefulness".
+Despite this description, the precise nature of his character is left ambiguous by Priestly, and it can be interpreted in various ways.

 2/4: Priestley's Message (intended affect on the audience)